llGaetanll/hashlife/README.md

-# What is Hashlife
+# `hashlife`

-Fundamentally, Hashlife is a program that takes as input a cellular automaton state, and returns "what happens next".
-What we mean by "next" here is exactly what makes Hashlife special.
-A simple program for Conway's game of life might take as input an array of cells, and compute the next state on that array.
-What makes Hashlife special is that it allows us to calculate many iterations into the future.
+[Hashlife](https://en.wikipedia.org/wiki/Hashlife) is a program that efficiently computes Conway's Game of Life in large universes.
+A simple program might take as input an array of cells, and compute the next state on that array.
+What makes Hashlife special is that it allows us to calculate many iterations in the future, sometimes at no cost at all.

-# How does it work?
+## How does it work?

 There are two parts to Hashlife that make it clever.
-The first is how we store the cells, and the second is re-using computation (also known as caching).
+The first is how we store the cells, and the second is re-using computation.
 We'll get to caching a bit later but let's first talk about how the cells are stored.

 ## How Hashlife stores the cells